run2bizdocs/documentation/en-us/docs/4biz-helium/processes/demand/use/register-demand-attribute.md

-title: Register demand attribute
+title: Registering demand attribute
-Description: This feature provides a variety of actions, such as including, changing, and deleting a demand attributes.
+Description: This feature provides a variety of actions, such as including, changing, and deleting a demand attribute.
-# Register demand attribute
+# Registering demand attribute

 This functionality is intended to register the demand attributes that will be linked to Services and Configuration Items (CI).
-This feature provides a variety of actions, such as including, changing, and deleting a demand attributes.
+This feature provides a variety of actions, such as including, changing, and deleting a demand attribute.

 Procedure
 -------------